tasket/wyng-backup/README.md

 If you somehow must have more than one, there must be no overlap of names in the volumes section.
 In the future sparsebak will support multiple archive ini configs.

+* *Deduplication* has been added as an experimental feature for v0.2beta; this is a means to reduce allocated disk space, network traffic and (sometimes) overall backup times.
+  - To deduplicate existing archive data, issue the command:
+  `sparsebak.py --testing-dedup=N dedup-existing`
+  where 'N' is the algorithm number to be tested.
+Current available choices are 2, 3, 4 and 5 for *dict*, *sqlite*, *array tree* and *bytearray tree*.
+The 2/dict option, however, is not a contender for general release due to its very heavy memory footprint.
+  - To deduplicate while backing up (also reduces net bandwidth), issue the command `sparsebak.py --testing-dedup=N send`.
+  - No committment is implied by using dedup options: You can try the options with the above commands whenever you like, switch between algorithms or switch between using dedup and not using it.
+  - Dedup requires a hardlink-capable filesystem for the archive/destination.
+  Trying to use it without this (rather common) capability will cause the operation to fail.

 Troubleshooting notes